brett-olsen/C64-Bridge-Project/README.md

 1 x micro-USB data cable<br>
 1 x OTG micro-USB shim<br>
 1 x micro SD card (at least 4gb)<br><br>
+****IMPORTANT** on the Raspberry PI Zero W2, the ports are in the following order : POWER - DATA - HDMI**<br>
+During the configuration stages, it's totally fine to use the first port, power.
+When Gadget mode is enabled, and for HID/Keyboard emulation, you need to use the Data Port, this is the middle port, please also take some time to read the connections information below.

 Optional<br>
 1 x micro-USB cable for power/setup<br><br>